1Password/scim-examples/azure-container-apps/README.md

 ### Region support

 When you create or deploy the Container App Environment, Azure may present an error that the region isn't supported.
-You can review Azure documentation to make sure the region you selected supports [Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps).
+You can review Azure documentation to make sure the region you selected supports [Azure Container Apps](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps).

 ### Container App Name requirements

-Your Container App Name, (the `ConAppName` variable) can contain lowercase letters, numbers, and hyphens.
-It must be between 2 and 32 characters long, cannot start or end with a hyphen, and cannot start with a number.
-[Learn more about the naming rules and restrictions for Azure resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftapp).
+Your Container App Name (the `ConAppName` variable) can contain lowercase letters, numbers, and hyphens.
+It must be 2 to 32 characters long, cannot start or end with a hyphen, and cannot start with a number.
+[Learn more about the naming rules and restrictions for Azure resources](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftapp).

 ### Viewing logs in Azure Container Apps

-You can [view logs for a container app](https://learn.microsoft.com/en-us/azure/container-apps/log-streaming?tabs=bash#view-log-streams-via-the-azure-portal) in the **Log Stream** area of your environment or container app in the Azure portal,.
-If you're having a start up issue with the SCIM bridge, reviewing the **op-scim-bridge** container logs can help you identify the problem.
+You can [view logs for a container app](https://learn.microsoft.com/azure/container-apps/log-streaming?tabs=bash#view-log-streams-via-the-azure-portal) in the **Log Stream** area of your environment or container app in the Azure portal.
+If you're having an issue starting up the SCIM bridge, reviewing the **op-scim-bridge** container logs can help you identify the problem.

 ### How to replace your `scimsession` secret in the deployment